Vermont Technical College: History

-In April 2020, Vermont State Colleges proposed to close the Vermont Technical College residential campus in Randolph as well as Northern Vermont University.
-The proposal was scrapped after facing public opposition, leading the Vermont State Colleges to instead announce it would merge Vermont Technical College and its other four-year colleges into the new unified Vermont State University in 2023.
+For many years, the Vermont public colleges have experienced financial stress and chronic underfunding.
+Exacerbated by COVID-19, in April 2020, Vermont State Colleges system Chancellor Jeb Spaulding recommended closing the Vermont Technical College residential campus in Randolph as well as all operations/campuses of Northern Vermont University.
+Under the proposal, some of the Vermont Tech academic programs would be consolidated in Williston.
+The proposal was abandoned after public opposition, with the Vermont State Colleges instead announcing it would merge its four-year schools as Vermont State University.

 Academics

-VTC offers master's, bachelor's and associate degrees.
-Its five schools include: Agriculture, Plant, & Animal Sciences; Engineering & Computing; General Education; Nursing & Health Professions; and Professional Studies & Management.
-The schools offer degrees in over 50 majors, which are varied and include automotive technology, nursing, business management, dairy farm management, and computer engineering.
+VTC offered bachelor's, master's, and associate degrees.
+Its five schools included: Agriculture, Plant, & Animal Sciences; Engineering & Computing; General Education; Nursing & Health Professions; and Professional Studies & Management.
+The schools offered degrees in over 50 majors.

 Athletics

 The Vermont Tech athletic teams are called the Knights.
 The college is a member of the United States Collegiate Athletic Association (USCAA), primarily competing in the Yankee Small College Conference (YSCC) since the 2011–12 academic year.
 The Knights previously competed in the Sunrise Athletic Conference of the National Association of Intercollegiate Athletics (NAIA) from 2006–07 to 2010–11.

-As of 2021, Vermont Tech competes in nine intercollegiate varsity sports: men's sports include basketball, cross country, soccer and track & field; while women's sports include basketball, cross country, soccer, track & field and volleyball.
+The Vermont State University Randolph Knights continue to play as of 2023.

+Student life

 Student radio station

-WVTC, Vermont Tech's 300-watt fully licensed radio station, broadcasts online and locally at 90.7 FM and can be heard online at www.wvtc.net.
+WVTC, Vermont Tech's 300-watt fully licensed radio station, broadcasts online and locally at 90.7 FM.
 The station is located at Morey Hall on VTC's Randolph Center campus.
 WVTC is operated and maintained by the students of VTC through the school's Radio Club, and is financially supported by VTC Student Council.

-CubeSat Lab
+CubeSat lab

 The Vermont Tech CubeSat Lab launched its first satellite, the Vermont Lunar CubeSat, a 1U CubeSat on November 19, 2013.
 Intended to orbit for three to five years, the satellite was fully functional until reentry on November 21, 2015.
 Vermont Tech's CubeSat was the first successful satellite launched by a New England college or university.
 Vermont Tech subsequently aided in developing the flight software for the Lunar IceCube, a satellite intended for deployment as part of the NASA Space Launch System's first flight in 2022.